sftcd/openssl/esnistuff/README.md

 There's a [TODO list](#todos) at the end.

 Most recent first...

+- Changed resumption in ``s_client`` to check HIDDEN (or COVER, if no HIDDEN) name vs. peer cert (subj/SAN) in stored session state if resuming.

+- Re-sync'd with upstream on 20181218.

 - Started to modify client to include HIDDEN in saved session state.
   Added a new esni field to ``SSL_SESSION`` struct and